DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 buy.
 Going shopping is pleasurable, and possibly transgressive and
 excessive: you may spend too much time or too much money.
 Doing the shopping, on the other hand, suggests an obligation or a regular routine.
-‘The' shopping implies something both planned and limited: the definite article, with no extras or deviations.
+It implies something both planned and limited: the definite article, with no extras or deviations.
 Going shopping points to fashion, clothes and leisure; doing the shopping is food shopping, for the most part regarded as a chore.
 Food is necessary, fashion is fun and